Kenny254/dreamhouse-mobile-ionic/README.md

     ionic serve
     ```

-## Using REST Services
+## Using REST Services (Currently under development)

 Follow these instructions to run it with the REST data services:

-1. Replace all references to `property-service-mock` and `broker-service-mock` with `property-service` and `broker-service`

-1. Install the Node.js implementation of the REST services (see [this repository](https://github.com/dreamhouseapp/dreamhouse-rest-services) for instructions), and run the Node server.
+1. Install the PropertyWebBuilder implementation of the REST services (see [this repository](https://github.com/etewiah/property_web_builder) for instructions), and run the Rails server.

 1. Adjust the `SERVER_URL` in `providers/config.ts`.
 The default is http://localhost:5000.